She wrote, “I am very very new to homeschooling . . .” and asked for help.

 Science and Social Studies.

 For science and social studies we use an eclectic approach.
-We’ve chosen curricula from Abeka, BJU, Compass Classroom, Apologia, and even Hillsdale College which has free courses that work well in high school.
-Sometimes we’ve used just the textbooks.
-Sometimes we’ve enrolled in virtual courses.
+We’ve chosen curricula from Abeka, BJU, Compass Classroom, and Apologia.
+All of these are Christian-based curricula.
+We use free courses from Hillsdale College for high school.
+We also use PragerU Kids videos/courses.
+Here’s a link to PragerU Kids index of courses/videos.
+They have a wide range of subjects and learning levels, K-HS.
+The PragerU videos are attention sustaining for young students.
+Both Hillsdale College and PragerU Kids are Christian-based schools.
+Sometimes we use just the textbooks.
+Sometimes we enroll in virtual courses.
 Reading these textbooks is excellent practice in reading informational texts.
-So think of language skills in addition to content.
+So think of language skills in addition to content as you plan your lessons.

 Extras.